 Silicon Valley’s biggest players are known for their amenity-rich corporate “campuses,” grown-up playgrounds oozing with perks created to entice the industry’s most coveted engineers.
 But now Facebook is moving beyond the fancy campus and creating a luxury residential community to help sweeten the deal.

-But these are more than just dorm rooms to complement the campus; the $120 million, 394-unit Facebook community comes complete with a café, market, sports pub, bike repair shop, pet spa, doggie day care, a resort-inspired pool and spa, wellness areas, a yoga facility, and a rooftop entertainment deck with theme areas.
+But these are more than just dorm rooms to complement the campus; the $120 million, 394-unit Facebook community comes complete with a cafe, market, sports pub, bike repair shop, pet spa, doggie day care, a resort-inspired pool and spa, wellness areas, a yoga facility, and a rooftop entertainment deck with theme areas.

 Within walking distance of the company’s offices, the 630,000 square-foot rental property, to be called Anton Menlo, arrives during a housing shortage in Menlo Park and as real estate prices in the Bay Area are reaching into the stratosphere.
-The utopian community is sure to attract the interest of prospective employees choosing between tech companies.
+The Utopian community is sure to attract the interest of prospective employees choosing between tech companies.

 As evidenced by the Facebook campus environment, it’s clear that the company is aiming to alleviate all of the little headaches offered by the typical daily grind.
 Buses shuttle workers around, laundry and dry-cleaning are provided at the office, there’s a hair salon, yoga, massages, child care, bike maintenance … and even free ice cream to eat while lounging in one of the sculpture gardens at the 56-acre corporate office compound.